 Sigwards church in Idensen

-The old church in Idensen was built under the order of Bishop Sigward of Minden, who died in 1140, as his own, probably intended for his burial.
-The well travelled, experienced constructor belonged to the close circle of friends of the Emperor Lothar III.
+The old church in Idensen was built by order of Bishop Sigward of Minden, who died in 1140, as his own, probably for his burial.
+A well-travelled and experienced builder, he was a close friend of the Emperor Lothar III.

-The church was built out of carefully formed sandstone blocks.
-The simple building contains a West Tower.
-The inner room is much more elaborate.
-The nave is divided into three blocks by means of pillars with half columns and arches.
-One highlight is the apse, surrounded by eight slender columns of green stone.
-The nave opens into two side chapels at the north and south, each containing a small niche, which used to contain an altar and a pillar at either side.
-The upper church walls and ceiling display wall paintings of exceptional quality, from the original building around 1130.
-Together with the architecture, they contribute to a 'work of art' of international class.
+The church was built of carefully shaped sandstone blocks.
+The simple building has a west tower.
+The interior is much more elaborate.
+The nave is divided into three blocks by columns with semi-columns and arches.
+A highlight is the apse, surrounded by eight slender columns of green stone.
+The nave opens to the north and south into two side chapels, each with a small niche that once held an altar and a pillar on either side.
+The upper walls and ceiling of the church have mural paintings of exceptional quality, dating from the original building around 1130.
+Together with the architecture, they make up a 'work of art' of international standing.

-Since the fifteenth century, the original paintwork has been covered over by several layers of whitewash, and remains in this condition today.
-The wall paintings were rediscovered at the end of the 19th Century, but were not fully uncovered until 1930-34.
-Since then many extensive conservation activities have been necessary.
-Today the church is air conditioned in order to minimize fluctuations in the level of humidity.
-This serves as a stabilizer of the salt contained in the layers of paintwork.
+Since the fifteenth century, the original paintings have been covered by several layers of whitewash and remain in this state today.
+The murals were rediscovered at the end of the 19th century, but were not fully uncovered until 1930-34.
+Since then, extensive conservation work has been carried out.
+The church is now air-conditioned to minimise fluctuations in humidity.
+This serves to stabilise the salt contained in the layers of paint.

-Historic wall paintings are valuable cultural and historic artefacts.
+Historic murals are valuable cultural and historical artefacts.
 They give the modern viewer an insight into life in the Middle Ages.
-In Idensen, Bishop Sigward ordered an extensive series of paintings by unknown artists: In the nave, scenes from the Old and New Testaments are portrayed opposite each other, with pictures of theological content.
+In Idensen, Bishop Sigward commissioned a large series of paintings by unknown artists: Scenes from the Old and New Testaments are juxtaposed in the nave, with images of theological content.

-The first pair shows the Baptism and Noah's Arc.
-They are connected with the common theme 'water'.
-In both scenes, water has a devastating and preserving/purifying power.
-The second pair shows the Tower of Babel opposite the Coming of the Holy Spirit at Pentecost.
-Both pictures are concerned with language: Because mankind wants to be like God, he mixes up their language(s); but because he wants peace on Earth, he gives the Holy Spirit, which enables understanding beyond the bounds of language.
-In the third pair, the scene of the Final Judgement is clearly recognizable.
-On the Old Testament side, this is set against the story of Sodom and Gomorrha.
-Here the topic is the separation of the Just from the Unjust, the Righteous from the Condemned.
-The three pairs are set against the representation of the 'Majestas Domini' (God as Ruler of the World) in the apse, which forms the link between all the images.
+The first pair shows the Baptism and Noah's Ark.
+They are linked by the common theme of water.
+In both scenes, water has a destructive and preserving/purifying power.
+The second pair shows the Tower of Babel opposite the coming of the Holy Spirit at Pentecost.
+Both images have to do with language: Because man wants to be like God, he confuses his language(s); but because he wants peace on earth, he gives the Holy Spirit, who enables understanding beyond the limits of language.
+In the third pair, the scene of the Last Judgement is clearly recognisable.
+On the Old Testament side, this is juxtaposed with the story of Sodom and Gomorrha.
+The theme here is the separation of the just from the unjust, the righteous from the damned.
+The three pairs are contrasted with the representation of 'Majestas Domini' (God as Ruler of the World) in the apse, which forms the link between all the images.